 Understanding an oil and gas lease: What does it really mean?

-Many times a landowner signs a lease without a firm understanding of the implications either with respect to their rights or the rights of generation after generation of their family members who inherit the land.
+Many times a landowner signs a lease presented by a landman without a firm understanding of the implications either with respect to their rights or the rights of generation after generation of their family members who inherit the land.

 Below are some of the provisions that may be included in oil and gas leases.
 It is by no means a complete list, but it provides examples of what may be discussed and negotiated with the landman and the gas exploration company.